Zelman v. Simmons-Harris: Dissenting opinions

+Stevens

 Justice Stevens's dissenting opinion focused on the method by which the majority reached its conclusions.
 In his view, the Court "should ignore three factual matters that are discussed at length."
 Specifically, he argued that the Court should not consider the severe educational crisis that confronted the school district when Ohio enacted its voucher program, the wide range of choices that have been made available to students within the public school system, or the voluntary character of the private choice to prefer a private religious education over a public secular education.

+Souter

-Justice Souter's dissenting opinion presented the voucher program as using the taxpayers for religious and secular instruction and card to the verdict of a similar case.
-Everson v.
-Board of Education decided that no tax could be used to support religious means.
+Justice Souter's dissenting opinion presented the voucher program as using the taxpayers for religious and secular instruction.
+He referenced Everson v.
+Board of Education, which holds that no tax can be used to support religious activity.
 Because Ohio's school voucher program offered aid to those who wished to attend religious private schools, it directly violated Everson.
-Furthermore, allowing vouchers to be used with religious schooling advanced secular learning and institutions.
-Souter expresses that ignoring the ruling of Everson ignored the importance of neutrality and private choice.
-Moreover, disregarding Everson promoted a new way of thinking that held government aid as insignificant in constitutional grounds.
+Furthermore, allowing vouchers to be used with religious schooling advanced sectarian learning and institutions.

+Souter argued that ignoring the ruling of Everson ignored the importance of neutrality and private choice.
+However, disregarding Everson promoted a new way of thinking that held government aid as insignificant in constitutional grounds.
 He commented on the voucher money that was going to religious schools as a reflection of free choice by families: "The 96.6% reflects, instead the fact that too few nonreligious school desks are available and few, but religious schools can afford to accept more than a handful of voucher students....
 For the overwhelming number of children in the voucher scheme, the only alternative to the public schools is religious."
-Souter strongly voiced his denunciation on the fact that the decision undermined the point of prohibiting religious establishments.
-He claimed that it was all to save religion from its own corruption, but participation in the program depended on adopting rules that might come in forms of religious discrimination.

 Private choice test

-Moderate Justices Kennedy and O'Connor and conservative Justices Rehnquist, Scalia, and Thomas combined to form the majority.

-The Ohio program passed a five-part test that was developed by the Court in the case, the private choice test.
-It states that a voucher program, to be constitutional, must meet all five criteria:
+The Zelman decision laid out a five-part test, the "private choice test", to determine whether a particular state voucher program runs afoul of the Establishment Clause.

+The decision holds that to withstand constitutional scrutiny, a state voucher program that allows parents to use voucher funding to pay for tuition at private religious schools must meet all five points of the test.
+They are: